Knutsford railway station: Services

-Future
+Future proposals

-As part of Northern's proposed December 2022 timetable (which focuses on additional services within the Manchester area), an additional 4 trains per day between Chester and Stockport (2 in each direction) have been proposed during peak hours on Mondays to Saturdays.
-These services are aimed at those who are commuting to and/or working in Manchester and Stockport.
-This change will increase the number of trains departing Chester on the line to 20 per day, with the number departing Stockport also increased to 20 per day.
-The 2 hourly Sunday service will remain the same, at 7 trains per day.

-A campaign was set up by the Knutsford Guardian in 2007 for a later train from Manchester Piccadilly to Knutsford on Friday and Saturday evenings than the current last train which leaves Manchester Piccadilly at 23:17.
-The 00.32 Saturday Morning Only Manchester Piccadilly to Chester train currently runs non-stop through Knutsford (and all other stations on the Mid Cheshire line), thus a stop at Knutsford (and Northwich) could be facilitated relatively easily.

-Re-opening the line between Northwich and Sandbach has been proposed.
-This will allow direct trains to Crewe from Knutsford, giving a better connection to the Midlands and the South of England.
+Reopening the line between Northwich and has been proposed.
+This will allow direct trains to from Knutsford, giving a better connection to the Midlands and the South of England.

-Proposals for a direct link to Manchester Airport from Knutsford were first put forward in the 1990s, not much had seemed to materialise from this.
-However, in 2009 Network Rail stated that the creation of the third platform has meant that the capacity at Manchester airport will become constrained by the layover of the trains and congestion at the throat.
-To solve this issue they have recommended building a line underneath the Airport towards Northwich in the 2019 to 2024 period.
+Proposals for a direct link to from Knutsford were first put forward in the 1990s, not much had seemed to materialise from this.
+However, in 2009, Network Rail stated that the creation of the third platform has meant that the capacity at Manchester Airport will become constrained by the layover of the trains and congestion at the throat.
+To solve this issue, it recommended building a line underneath the airport towards Northwich in the 2019 to 2024 period.

-The running of tram-trains directly into Manchester (via Sale) has been looked into.
-In 2013 TfGM said that running tram-trains to Knutsford would provide poor value for money and that alternative heavy rail options should be looked at instead.
+The running of tram-trains directly into Manchester via has been investigated.
+In 2013, TfGM said that running tram-trains to Knutsford would provide poor value for money and that alternative heavy rail options should be looked at instead.